AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NominalScaledTypeType/RequiredValue.md

 NominalScaledTypeType.RequiredValue Property
 ============================================
-AutomationML 2.1 APIGets the collection of the 'RequiredValue' elements for this nominal scaled attribute constraint.
+Gets the collection of the 'RequiredValue' elements for this nominal scaled attribute constraint.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)